 Dulce de boniato is a sweet Spanish pastry filling used mostly around Christmas for filling pastries like pastissets (pastelitos) or empanadillas dulces.
-While most people use the canned variety here, it is quite easy to make and tastes much better when you make it at home.
+While most people use the canned variety here, it is quite easy to make and tastes much better when you make it from scratch.

-Every Christmas my mother in law gets together with friends to make pastissets, also known as pastelitos or sweet empanadillas, a popular Spanish Christmas filled pastry that is especially popular in the Valencian and Catalan speaking regions in Spain.
-“Pastissets” is the Valencian (and Catalan) name for these pastries that can be filled with all sorts of different pastry fillings including almond filling, cabello de angel (a sweet filling made from the Siam pumpkin), or boniato, which is probably the most common pastry filling for these in my region of Spain.
+Every Christmas my mother in law gets together with friends to make pastissets, also known as pastelitos or sweet empanadillas.
+They’re are a popular Spanish Christmas filled pastry that is especially popular in the Valencian and Catalan speaking regions in Spain.
+“Pastissets” is the Valencian (and Catalan) name for these pastries that can be filled with all sorts of different pastry fillings.

 Boniato is a type of sweet potato that is white on the inside rather than orange.
 Here it is commonly used for making this pastry filling, but it is also used in savory dishes like the Valencian puchero, a Spanish stew of different meats and vegetables the combination of which varies from region to region and house to house.

-Interestingly enough, I used to think that I hated sweet potatoes because the only time I ever saw them used was in overly sweet and strange concoctions for Thanksgiving.
-It wasn’t until I tried boniato in puchero and loved it, that I decided to also give “regular” sweet potatoes another chance.
+Interestingly enough, I used to think that I hated sweet potatoes because I had only seen them in overly sweet and strange concoctions for Thanksgiving.
+It wasn’t until I tried the white boniato in puchero and loved it, that I decided to also give “regular” sweet potatoes another chance.
 I’m so happy I did because everybody in the house loves sweet potato fries.
-I also love serving them baked with my homemade kefir sour cream and in my sweet chicken adobo.
+I also love serving them baked with my homemade kefir sour cream and in sweet chicken adobo.

 When making your own dulce de boniato pastry filling, there are several ways that you can cook the boniato.
-You can either peel it and cut it into pieces and boil it, or you can bake the boniato and then make your puree.
-I prefer the second method because when baking, you don’t add more water to the mixture like you do when you boil the boniato.
-Because you want a fairly thick pastry filling in the end, you’ll save yourself some time stirring the mixture over the stove to evaporate off the liquid if you bake the boniato rather than boil it.
+You can either peel it and cut it into pieces and boil it, or you can bake the boniato and then make the puree from the baked boniato.

 Most dulce de boniato recipes use regular table sugar, and they use A LOT of it!
-For a reference, in case you want to make it the traditional way, most recipes added in the sugar by weight and added in between a 1:1 ratio to a 1:2 ratio of sugar to boniato.
+The traditional way to make it is by weight.
+Most recipes added the sugar somewhere in the range between a 1:1 ratio to a 1:2 ratio of sugar to boniato.
 So, if you were to begin with 300 grams of boniato, you would add somewhere between 150-300 grams of sugar!

 Dulce de Boniato – A Spanish Christmas Pastry Filling